aaryamankartha/aaryamankartha.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "**ChartQAPro: A More Diverse and Challenging Benchmark for Chart Question Answering**"
+title: "ChartQAPro: A More Diverse and Challenging Benchmark for Chart Question Answering"
 collection: publications
 category: manuscripts
 permalink: /publication/2015-10-01-paper-title-number-3